Selective Service & Drug Penalties for Aid Canceled

 Students with a conviction could have their eligibility for aid curtailed previously based on the following chart:

-With this portion of the Higher Education Act now rescinded as part of the FAFSA Simplification Act, the Department has decided to implement this change early so as to not restrict aid eligibility between 2021-22 and the full implementation of the Act.
+With this portion of the Higher Education Act now rescinded as part of the FAFSA Simplification Act, the Department of Education implemented this change in the 2021-22 academic year.

 Drug convictions are serious offenses and can have lasting consequences for students and in future employment.
 Students should consider their actions carefully.
 At the same time, drug convictions no longer affect federal aid eligibility directly.